Haram0405/Coded-Manually/README.md

 # Manual HTML Project

-This repository contains two HTML projects created manually without copying AI-generated code.
+This repository contains HTML project created manually without copying AI-generated code.
 The purpose of this task was to practice writing HTML structure by hand and improve understanding of basic web development concepts.

 ---